-WEHC –AM was the second AM station on the air in Virginia!
-WRVA in Richmond was first.
-Merely ten years after broadcasting officially began in 1920, W. Byron Brown and Walter Grey founded WEHC-AM on October 24, 1929 on the Emory & Henry campus.
+WEHC–AM was the second AM station ever broadcast over the air in Virginia!
+(WRVA in Richmond being the first) Merely ten years after broadcasting officially began in 1920, W. Byron Brown and Walter Grey founded WEHC-AM on October 24, 1929, on the campus of Emory & Henry College.

 In the fall of 1950, Dr. Thomas Graybeal served as technical advisor for interested students and began WGLG.
-At times, the station operated with homemade transmitters.
-Signals may also have been transmitted by cable to several locations.
-The station reportedly replayed some programs from Bristol station WOPI.
+At times, the station operated with homemade transmitters - signals may even have been transmitted by cable to several locations - and the station reportedly replayed some programs from Bristol station WOPI.

 In 1982, the carrier current system became known as WASP.

-In 1990, Hampton and Susie Allison of Alexandria, Virginia offered to pay for the cost of a transmitter and antenna for an FCC-licensed, over-the-air signal – if the College would pay for the engineering work.
+In 1990, Hampton and Susie Allison, of Alexandria, Virginia, offered to pay for the cost of a transmitter and antenna for an FCC-licensed, over-the-air signal, but only under the condition that the college would pay for the engineering work.
 Mr. Allison had worked in radio engineering in Richmond and Washington, D.C. and had been involved in the early WEHC-AM.
-When Mass Communications Professor Teresa Keller called President Charles Sydnor to ask if the College could support the project, his words were "Proceed forthwith!"
+When Mass Communications Professor Teresa Keller called President Charles Sydnor to ask if the College could support the project, his words were “Proceed forthwith!”

 The FCC approved WEHC-FM for broadcasting at 100 watts, and the station was launched on 90.7 MHz in the FM band from studios in Martin Brock on October 17, 1992.
 Emory & Henry had reclaimed the call letters WEHC.